Yalda Hakim

-Yalda Hakim (born 26 June 1983) is an Australian broadcast journalist, news presenter, and documentary maker.
+Yalda Hakim (born 26 June 1983) is an Afghan-born Australian broadcast journalist, Lead World News presenter for Sky News, and documentary maker.
+She was one of the chief presenters at BBC News broadcasting in English in the UK and globally.
 After her family left Afghanistan and settled in Australia in 1986, she grew up in the western Sydney suburb of Parramatta and went on to study journalism.
 She started her career at SBS Television, moving to BBC TV in 2012.
-Hakim predominantly presents on BBC World News.
+In July 2023, she left the BBC to join Sky News.

 Early life and education

-Hakim was born on 26 June 1983 in Kabul, Afghanistan.
+Hakim was born on 26 June 1983 in Kabul, in then DR Afghanistan.
 Her family fled the country during the Soviet–Afghan War when she was six months old.
 The family travelled on horseback overland to Pakistan with the help of people smugglers.
 After two years in Pakistan, the family settled in Australia as migrants in 1986, when she was three years old.

 Hakim attended Macarthur Girls High School in Parramatta, Sydney, where she played the violin and became a sports captain and prefect.
 She also attended Parramatta West Public School.

 Hakim went on to study for a Bachelor of Arts degree in Media from 2002 to 2004 at Macquarie University, where she was also a board member of the Macquarie University Union.

 In 2005, Hakim received a Diploma in Journalism at Macleay College, Sydney.
 She then went on to study a Bachelor of Arts in Journalism via distance education at Monash University from 2007 to 2009, in addition to a cadetship at the Special Broadcasting Service.

-Besides English, Hakim is fluent in Persian, Dari, Hindi, Urdu, and Pashto, and as of 2022 was learning Mandarin.
+Hakim is fluent in 5 languages: English, Persian, Urdu, Hindi, and Pashto, and as of 2022 was learning Mandarin.